pratyushaj/exhaustivity/README.md

 * Michelle is a young professional.
 She is meeting a good friend this evening, who strongly believes that a ballad is the perfect song to sing at karaoke.
 When they meet, they greet each other, and the friend asks about her recent karaoke visit.

-22. "I had pizza for dinner, and I put bell peppers on it"
+22. "I put bell pepper on my pizza"
 * Michelle is a young professional.
 She is meeting a good friend this evening, whom she hasn't seen in a while.
 When they meet, they greet each other, and the friend asks what she had for dinner.

 * Michelle is a young professional.
 She is meeting a good friend this evening, who strongly believes that bell peppers are the single most ideal pizza topping.
 When they meet, they greet each other, and the friend asks about her diet.